Banele992/ABC-Property/README.md

-# 🏠✨ ABC Property
+# 🏠✨ The Absolute Property Group

-**ABC Property** is a dynamic web-based platform focused on delivering smart, efficient, and accessible property solutions.
+**The Absolute Property Group** is a dynamic web-based platform focused on delivering smart, efficient, and accessible property solutions.
 Whether you're a buyer, seller, agent, or investor, the application empowers users to explore real estate opportunities, manage listings, connect with experts, and streamline property transactions in a digital-first environment.

 Built using **HTML, CSS, and JavaScript**, the platform offers an intuitive, responsive interface with animated interactions for a seamless user experience.